mrets/operating_procedures/api-docs/basic-usage.md

 YYYY-MM-DDThh:mmTZD (eg 1997-07-16T19:20+01:00)

 ### Timezone Designator
-Our defines two ways of handling time zone offsets:
+Our API defines two ways of handling time zone offsets:

 1. Times are expressed in UTC (Coordinated Universal Time), with a special UTC designator ("Z").
 1. Times are expressed in local time, together with a time zone offset in hours and minutes.
 A time zone offset of "+hh:mm" indicates that the date/time uses a local time zone which is "hh" hours and "mm" minutes ahead of UTC.
 A time zone offset of "-hh:mm" indicates that the date/time uses a local time zone which is "hh" hours and "mm" minutes behind UTC.